luqmanbarry/aro-classic-terraform/gitops/apps/platform/external-secrets-config/README.md

 - Azure Key Vault
 - one shared `ClusterSecretStore` called `platform-secrets`
 - app `ExternalSecret` objects that read from that shared store
+- the chart fails fast if enabled provider values still use placeholders

 The sample values file in `clusters/dev/aroclassic101/values/external-secrets-config.yaml` already shows the Azure Key Vault shape.